Don't see the question you need an answer to below? Submit it using our contact form and THF staff will respond to you directly as soon as possible.

 QUARTERLY MICRO GRANTS & ANNUAL GRANTS PROGRAM:

 Because only 501(c)(3) organizations are eligible for Quarterly and Annual Grants programs, governmental organizations do not tend to qualify.
-However, applications from Friends groups and other partnerships or umbrella arrangements with a 501(c)(3) are accepted.
+However, applications from Friends groups and other partnerships or umbrella arrangements with an eligible 501(c)(3) fiscal agent are accepted.

 DUDA PRESERVATION AWARDS:

-Qualifying governmental entities may be eligible for funding through the Duda Preservation Award program.
+Qualifying government entities may be eligible for funding through the Duda Preservation Award program.
 Please see Eligibility & Requirements for details.

 To learn more about joining the Texas Historical Foundation as a member, click here.